netgrif/application-engine/docs/roles/permissions.md

 </document>
 ```

-If a permission is never defined in any **roleRef** of **userRef**, the default value of permission is **true**.

 #### Assign

-If this permission is set to **true**, user with this permission is can assign task to himself/herself created from the
+If this permission is set to **true**, user with this permission can assign task to themselves created from the
 transition.
-If it is **false**, user with this permission cannot assign task to himself/herself created from the
+If it is **false**, user with this permission cannot assign task to themselves created from the
 transition.
 This permission can be defined in both **roleRef** and **userRef**.

 #### Cancel

-If this permission is set to **true**, user with this permission is can cancel task created from the transition.
+If this permission is set to **true**, user with this permission can cancel task created from the transition.
 If it
 is **false**, user with this permission cannot cancel task created from the transition.
 This permission can be defined
 in both **roleRef** and **userRef**.

 #### Delegate

-If this permission is set to **true**, user with this permission is can assign task to others created from the
+If this permission is set to **true**, user with this permission can assign task to others created from the
 transition.
 If it is **false**, user with this permission cannot assign task to others created from the transition.
 This
 permission can be defined in both **roleRef** and **userRef**.

 #### Finish

-If this permission is set to **true**, user with this permission is can finish task created from the transition.
+If this permission is set to **true**, user with this permission can finish task created from the transition.
 If it
 is **false**, user with this permission cannot finish task created from the transition.
 This permission can be defined
 in both **roleRef** and **userRef**.

 #### View

-If this permission is set to **true**, user with this permission is can see task created from the transition.
+If this permission is set to **true**, user with this permission can see task created from the transition.
 If it
 is **false**, user with this permission cannot see task created from the transition.
 This permission can be defined in
 both **roleRef** and **userRef**.

 #### Set

-If this permission is set to **true**, user with this permission is can set data on task created from the transition.
+If this permission is set to **true**, user with this permission can set data on task created from the transition.
 If
 it is **false**, user with this permission cannot set data on task created from the transition.
 This permission can be
 defined in both **roleRef** and **userRef**.

 #### Perform

 It is a shortcut to define **assign, cancel, finish, view** and **set** permissions with single line of code.
 This
 shortcut can be defined in both **roleRef** and **userRef**.
+A perform permission does not exist by itself, instead it is
+translated into its components when the process is imported.